1. Introduction

 This specification is an extension specification to the CLARIN-FCS Core 2.0 specification and describes an access mechanism for restricted resources.

 The Federated Content Search currently does not support the restriction of access to resources to specific user groups or users.
-There is no mechanism in the aggregator that limits access to announced resources and endpoints are typically accessible via the FCS protocol directly (omitting the use of the FCS aggregator).
+There is no mechanism in the aggregator or other FCS clients that limits access to announced resources and endpoints are typically accessible via the FCS protocol directly (omitting the use of the FCS aggregator).
 The goal is to allow restricting access to FCS resources to users that are authenticated using the established AAI infrastructure.

 This contains the following issues:

-1. Shibbolizing the aggregator frontend so that
+1. Shibbolizing the FCS aggregator frontend so that

 • unauthenticated users still get access to all unrestricted endpoints